WHATS HOT

 Back pain is a common symptom during pregnancy, with as many as 80% of pregnant women experiencing neck pain, back pain and/or sciatica.
 Back pain can range from mild to acute and may become chronic if not properly addressed.
 There are several reasons why back pain is so prevalent during pregnancy, but there are also a few solutions.

 Women who have had back problems in the past are more likely to experience neck pain, back pain, and sciatica during pregnancy.
-However, all women are at risk for these issues, with symptoms beginning as as two months into the pregnancy and continuing long after the is born.
+However, all women are at risk for these issues, with symptoms beginning as early as two months into the pregnancy and continuing long after the baby is born.
 This is due to the high levels of Relaxin hormone produced during pregnancy.
 Relaxin’s purpose is to soften the ligaments around the pelvis in preparation for childbirth.

 Relaxin is important for making it easier for the baby to pass through the birth canal.
 This is because the baby’s skull is able to pass through more easily.
-Additionally, as the uterus grows, the of the baby starts to shift forward.
+Additionally, as the uterus grows, the weight of the baby starts to shift forward.
 This change in center of gravity can impact the spine and the surrounding muscles.

 Core muscles, including abdominal muscles, spinal muscles, and para-vertebral muscles, often experience tension and soreness beyond what they are structurally accustomed to.
 The combination of hormonal and SPD (structural factors) often contribute to neck pain, back pain, and sciatica of differing severity.